-Cash incentive awards granted to our Named Executive Officers for 2016 performance were earned at target or between the target and maximum levels, ranging from 100% to 149% of their respective target award opportunities.
-We achieved between target and maximum performance for normalized FFO and exceeded maximum performance with respect to fixed charge coverage (each goal as further described below) that together accounted for 65% of the award opportunity (or 35% in the case of Mr. Lillibridge).
-Performance with respect to MOB operations financial metrics, which accounted for 40% of Mr. Lillibridge's 2016 annual cash incentive award opportunity, ranged from below threshold to between target and maximum, resulting in an overall payout below threshold for this portion of his award.
-With respect to the tailored individual objectives that accounted for the remaining 35% of the award opportunity (or 25% in the case of Mr. Lillibridge), our Compensation Board Members determined that each Named Executive Officer achieved between target and maximum performance, depending on his or her unique contributions to our success.
+Cash incentive awards granted to our Named Executive Officers for 2017 performance were earned between the target and maximum levels, ranging from 107% to 149% of their respective target award opportunities.
+We achieved between target and maximum performance for normalized FFO, exceeded maximum performance with respect to fixed charge coverage and exceeded maximum performance with respect to liquidity coverage ratio (each goal as further described below) that together accounted for 65% of the award opportunity (or 35% in the case of Mr. Lillibridge).
+Performance with respect to MOB operations financial metrics, which accounted for 40% of Mr. Lillibridge's 2017 annual cash incentive award opportunity, finished between threshold and target for this portion of his award.
+With respect to the tailored individual objectives that accounted for the remaining 35% of the award opportunity (or 25% in the case of Mr. Lillibridge), our Compensation Board Members determined that each Named Executive Officer achieved above target performance, in recognition of each Named Executive Officers' achievement of his or her tailored individual goals and contribution to our success.